-Several of the solar power circuits featured on this site are available from my kit enterprise, CirKits.com.
-You can support this site by buying a kit.
+Several of the 12 Volt solar power circuits featured on this site are available from my kit enterprise, CirKits.com.
+You can support this site by buying the kits shown below.

 FC's Circuit Archive contains many electronic circuits that I have designed and documented.
 I have attempted to include a number of unusual circuits, with an emphasis on useful applications over simple toy circuits.
 The majority of these projects can be built with readily available discrete components.

 Most of the circuits on this site have been drawn with the open-source and cross-platform XCircuit circuit drawing program.

 I'm a big fan of the Linux operating system.
 If you have a spare PC lying around, I recommend exploring a number of different Linux distributions.
 Linux Mint with the Mate desktop performs well on older hardware.
 Mint is a derivative of Ubuntu.
 Fedora is another popular distribution, there are many distros to choose from.
 A large selection of free electronic, audio, video and ham radio applications are available under the various Linux distributions.
 The Android cell phone platform is quickly becoming the most wide-spread Linux-based system.

 Linux makes a great platform for dedicated systems: take an older computer, install Linux and the appropriate free software utilities and turn it into a specialized device.
-Possibilities include web servers, network-attached storage (NAS) devices, firewalls (smoothwall), security systems, multi-track audio recorders (Ardour, Audacity), weather stations, music jukeboxes, Tivo devices, electric train controllers (JMRI), home automation (Hass.io), and much more.
+Possibilities include web servers, network-attached storage (NAS) devices, firewalls (smoothwall), security systems, multi-track audio recorders (Ardour, Audacity), weather stations, music jukeboxes, video recorders, electric train controllers (JMRI), home automation (Hass.io), ham radio modems (fldigi), and much more.
 Visit LWN.net for the latest Linux news.